Test-of-ft/PlayerDataWebsitePMMP/README.md

 **Warning:**
 this is just a basic example of how our regular pocketmine websites get stats but this is a bit weeker and bad
-This is used using PHP & Mysql
+This is used using PHP & Mysql if not working in the feature it will also be helped using PDO
 # Preview
 TesterMain.php
 ![MainPic](https://github.com/ItsToxicGG/PlayerDataWebsitePMMP/blob/main/images/main.png?raw=true)